Multiple files

 {% endtabs %}

 Similarly, if you create a folder `utils` and add a file `parser.py` or `parser.js` inside it, the structure behaves like a subdirectory on your computer.
-To import from it, you would use:
+To import from it, use:

 {% tabs %}